 When marketing a commercial property, video can be a powerful tool.
 While videos for commercial properties used to be reserved for high-dollar new developments, owners and landlords are now using video to promote projects of all types.

 At AQUILA, we believe every project has a story and that video is a critical tool in telling that story.
 Video has the unique ability to evoke emotion in a way that other marketing mediums cannot, making it a powerful storytelling tool.
-As such, we employ an award-winning, full-time video producer as a resource to help our clients market their commercial properties more effectively.

 After producing dozens of property videos, we have identified seven key types of videos that are most useful in helping market a commercial property.
 In this article we will: